U.S. Citizenship Act of 2021: Nomenclature

-The bill proposes changing all references to the word "alien" in US law with the word "noncitizen," addressing growing concerns that the term was dehumanizing.
-The definition remains the same, meaning that the new term of "noncitizen" will not apply to those American Samoans who do not, in fact, have US citizenship but only acquire the nationality of the United States upon birth.
+The bill proposed changing all references to the word "alien" in US law with the word "noncitizen," addressing growing concerns that the term was dehumanizing.

 Pathways to permanent residence

-The bill would amend the Immigration and Nationality Act's Section 245, which concerns adjustment of status—the process by which a noncitizen already in the United States can acquire lawful permanent residency, commonly known as "green card" status, without having to travel abroad and receive an immigrant visa from a US consular post.
-Once permanent residence is obtained, immigrants then have the ability to apply for citizenship after a waiting period and if conduct and civic knowledge requirements are met.
-The bill would not change the existing adjustment of status rules under INA §245A, which generally allow adjustment of status to those immediately eligible for an immigrant visa.
-Instead, it would add four new pathways to citizenship which are described below.
+The bill proposed amending the Immigration and Nationality Act's Section 245, which concerns adjustment of status—the process by which a noncitizen already in the United States can acquire lawful permanent residency, commonly known as "green card" status, without having to travel abroad and receive an immigrant visa from a US consular post.
+Once permanent residence is obtained, immigrants would then have the ability to apply for citizenship after a waiting period and if conduct and civic knowledge requirements are met.
+The bill did not propose to change the existing adjustment of status rules under INA §245A, which generally allow adjustment of status to those immediately eligible for an immigrant visa.
+Instead, it would have added the four new pathways to citizenship described below.